Masmiseim36/nxpSDK/boards/evkmimxrt1064/wifi_examples/wifi_mqtt/readme.md

 IPv4 Subnet mask : 255.255.255.0
 IPv4 Gateway     : 0.0.0.0

-Resolving "broker.hivemq.com"...
+Resolving "test.mosquitto.org"...
-Connecting to MQTT broker at 18.185.216.165...
+Connecting to MQTT broker at 5.196.78.28...
-MQTT client "nxp_f50003c25757bd58aa6d0ce50102f020" connected.
+MQTT client "nxp_322c480e82967d6a" connected.
 Subscribing to the topic "lwip_topic/#" with QoS 0...
 Subscribing to the topic "lwip_other/#" with QoS 1...
 Subscribed to the topic "lwip_topic/#".
 Subscribed to the topic "lwip_other/#".
 Going to publish to the topic "lwip_topic/100"...
-Published to the topic "lwip_topic/100".
+Received 18 bytes from the topic "lwip_topic/100": "message from board" Published to the topic "lwip_topic/100".
-Received 18 bytes from the topic "lwip_topic/100": "message from board" Going to publish to the topic "lwip_topic/100"...
+Going to publish to the topic "lwip_topic/100"...
-Published to the topic "lwip_topic/100".
+Received 18 bytes from the topic "lwip_topic/100": "message from board" Published to the topic "lwip_topic/100".
-Received 18 bytes from the topic "lwip_topic/100": "message from board" Going to publish to the topic "lwip_topic/100"...
+Going to publish to the topic "lwip_topic/100"...
-Published to the topic "lwip_topic/100".
+Received 18 bytes from the topic "lwip_topic/100": "message from board" Published to the topic "lwip_topic/100".
-Received 18 bytes from the topic "lwip_topic/100": "message from board" Going to publish to the topic "lwip_topic/100"...
+Going to publish to the topic "lwip_topic/100"...
-Published to the topic "lwip_topic/100".
+Received 18 bytes from the topic "lwip_topic/100": "message from board" Published to the topic "lwip_topic/100".
-Received 18 bytes from the topic "lwip_topic/100": "message from board" Going to publish to the topic "lwip_topic/100"...
+Going to publish to the topic "lwip_topic/100"...
-Published to the topic "lwip_topic/100".
+Received 18 bytes from the topic "lwip_topic/100": "message from board" Published to the topic "lwip_topic/100".
-Received 18 bytes from the topic "lwip_topic/100": "message from board"
+Disconnected from MQTT broker.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ## Supported Boards